 In Code companies, the total remuneration of the management board for a business year must be reported in the notes to the financial statements (L-Provision 29, Code).
-The annual report shall contain the principles applied by the company for granting the management board performance-linked payments, the maximum calculated for the variable remuneration, the ratio of the fixed earnings to the variable earnings, the basic legal principles for prospective entitlements, and claims of the board of directors in the event of termination of board functions (C-Provision 30, Code).
+In addition to the information required by law (L-Provision 29, Code), the Corporate Governance Report shall contain the following information: the principles applied by the company for granting the management board variable remuneration, especially to which performance criteria the variable remuneration components are linked, pursuant to C-Provision 27, Code; the methods according to which the fulfilment of the performance criteria is determined; the maximum limits determined for the variable remuneration; the shares held in the own company and periods planned pursuant to C-Provision 28, Code; and, any major changes versus the previous year must be reported.
 Code companies also must disclose each director's fixed and variable remuneration separately in the annual Corporate Governance Report (C-Provision 31, Code).